zowe/zebra/src/Readme.md

-# ZEBRA(Zowe Embedded Browser for RMF/SMF and APIs)

 # License Information

 This program and the accompanying materials are made available under the terms of the Eclipse Public License v2.0 which accompanies this distribution, and is available at https://www.eclipse.org/legal/epl-v20.html